pachuco/flash_players_list/README.md

 flash_players_list
 ==================

-A collection of open-source flash replayers for various formats.
+A collection of flash replayers for various formats.